 Cost analysis: VPS vs dedicated at the same workload

 Scaling a VPS to 16 vCPU / 32GB RAM on most providers costs $160–240/mo.
-ServerSP's $139/mo entry dedicated server has 36 physical cores and 128GB RAM — higher specs at a lower price point.
+ServerSP's $169/mo entry dedicated server runs Intel Xeon E5 with hardware RAID + BBU, dual 10Gbps SFP+ ports, and 1Gbps unmetered bandwidth — production-grade hardware at a price point that competes with high-end VPS configurations.
 The crossover where dedicated hardware becomes cheaper than VPS happens earlier than most developers assume.